What is anaphylaxis?

 - Insect stings, particularly wasp stings and bee stings

-- Natural latex, also known as rubber, such as is found in condoms
+- Natural latex, also known as rubber, often found in condoms and cleaning gloves

 - Certain medications, including some antibiotics such as penicillin and non-steroidal anti-inflammatory drugs (NSAIDs), e.g. aspirin